anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 Using Hosts of a Host Profile type
 ''''''''''''''''''''''''''''''''''

-As we have seen Profile Extensions are supported by configuring hosts in accordance with the Profile Extensions specifications.
+As we have seen, Profile Extensions are supported by configuring hosts in accordance with the Profile Extensions specifications.
 For example, an instance of flavor type B1 can be hosted on a compute node that is configured as an hp-B1-a or hp-B1-b host profile.
 All compute nodes